-At November 30, 2005, the aggregate size of VIEs, including structured note entities, financial asset-backed securitization, collateralized debt obligation and credit-linked note entities, for which the Company was the primary beneficiary of the entities was approximately \$906,308, which is the carrying amount of the consolidated assets recorded as financial instruments owned that are collateral for the entities' obligations.
+At November 30, 2006, the aggregate size of VIEs, including financial asset-backed securitization, collateralized debt obligation and credit-linked note entities, for which the Company was the primary beneficiary of the entities was approximately \$2,021,451 which is the carrying amount of the consolidated assets recorded as financial instruments owned that are collateral for the entities' obligations.
 The nature and purpose of these entities that the Company consolidated were to issue a series of notes to investors that provide the investors a return based on the holdings of the entities.
 These transactions were executed to facilitate client investment objectives.
 Certain credit-linked note and certain financial asset-backed securitization transactions also were executed as a means of selling financial assets.
-The Company holds either the entire class or a majority of the class of subordinated notes or entered into a derivative instrument with the VIE and as a result bears the majority of the expected losses or receives a majority of the expected residual returns of the entities.
+The Company holds either the entire class or a majority of the class of subordinated notes or entered into a derivative instrument with the VIE, which bears the majority of the expected losses or receives a majority of the expected residual returns of the entities.
 The Company consolidates these entities, in accordance with its consolidation accounting policy, and as a result eliminates all intercompany transactions, including derivatives and other intercompany transactions such as fees received to underwrite the notes or to structure the transactions.
 The Company accounts for the assets held by the entities as financial instruments owned and the liabilities of the entities as other secured financings.
-For those liabilities that include an embedded derivative, the Company has bifurcated such derivative in accordance with SFAS No. 133, as amended by SFAS No. 149.
+For those liabilities that include an embedded derivative, the Company has bifurcated such derivative in accordance with SFAS No. 133.
 The beneficial interests of these consolidated entities are payable solely from the cash flows of the assets held by the VIE.

-At November 30, 2005, the aggregate size of the entities for which the Company holds significant variable interests, was approximately \$493,843.
-The Company's variable interests associated with these entities, primarily credit-linked notes and financial asset-backed entities, were approximately \$120,746 consisting primarily of senior beneficial interests, which represent the Company's maximum exposure to loss at
+At November 30, 2006, the aggregate size of the entities for which the Company holds significant variable interests, was approximately \$2,694,100.
+The Company's variable interests associated with these entities, primarily credit-linked notes and financial asset-backed entities, were approximately \$89,064 consisting primarily of senior beneficial interests, which represent the Company's maximum exposure to loss at November 30, 2006.

-November 30, 2005.
 The Company may hedge the risks inherent in its variable interest holdings, thereby reducing its exposure to loss.
 The Company's maximum exposure to loss does not include the offsetting benefit of any financial instruments that the Company utilizes to hedge these risks.

-Note 9 - Guarantees
+NOTE 9 - Guarantees

-FASB Interpretation No. 45 ("FIN 45"), "Guarantor's Accounting and Disclosure Requirements for Guarantees, Including Indirect Guarantees of Indebtedness of Others," requires the Company to disclose information about its obligations under certain guarantee arrangements.
-FIN 45 defines guarantees as contracts and indemnification agreements that contingently require a guarantor to make payments to the guaranteed party based on changes in an underlying (such as an interest or foreign exchange rate, security or commodity price, an index or the occurrence or nonoccurrence of a specified event) related to an asset, liability or equity security of a guaranteed party.
-FIN 45 also defines guarantees as contracts that contingently require the guarantor to make payments to the guaranteed party based on another entity's failure to perform under an agreement as well as indirect guarantees of the indebtedness of others.
+The Company has certain obligations under certain guarantee arrangements, including contracts and indemnification agreements that contingently require a guarantor to make payments to the guaranteed party based on changes in an underlying (such as an interest or foreign exchange rate, security or commodity price, an index or the occurrence or non-occurrence of a specified event) related to an asset, liability or equity security of a guaranteed party.
+Also included as guarantees are contracts that contingently require the guarantor to make payments to the guaranteed party based on another entity's failure to perform under an agreement as well as indirect guarantees of the indebtedness of others.
+The Company's use of guarantees is disclosed below by type of guarantee: